Ali-Mikael/Pen-testing/h6-shells.md

 ```bash
 $ rsync -av legitBin vagrant@192.168.130.202:/home/vagrant/
 ```
-I'm using `rsync` to send it over via SSH, let's use our imagination here and say we sent the victim a link which it clicked and downloaded & executed the binary.
+We're sending the payload via SSH using `rsync`, but let's use our imagination here and say we did a successful phishing campaign! ;)

+The victim clicked a link which downloaded & executed the binary:

 <img width="876" height="169" alt="2026-04-30-16:27:06" src="https://github.com/user-attachments/assets/a0d66341-2b3f-481e-ac20-f9e65f27a20c" />